 Google Adsense Auto Ads

-Google has made adding ads to your blog much easier through their Auto Ads program.
-Google will dynamically insert ads throughout your blog based on their machine learning algorithm that optimizes the chances an ad will be clicked through by your visitors.
-The Auto Ads are mobile friendly, so the ads that are automatically inserted will fit any screen size.
+Google has made adding ads to your blog easy and accessible through their Auto Ads Program.
+Google can dynamically insert ads throughout your website based on their machine learning algorithm, optimizing the chance an ad will be clicked through by visitors.
+The AdSense Auto Ads are also mobile-friendly, so they will adjust to fit any screen size.

-Click on the pencil icon next to your blog domain name
+- Click on the pencil icon next to your blog’s domain name

-Toggle the Auto Ads on.
-A blue highlight would mean that Auto Ads are turned on.
-Click Apply to Site
+- Toggle the Auto Ads on.
+A blue highlight means that Auto Ads are turned on

 Manually Insert Google AdSense Ads

-In the left navigation, go to Ads > Overview
+In the left navigation, go to “Ads,” then “Overview”

-Give the ad a name > Select if you like the ad to be shaped like a square, horizontal, or vertical
+- Give the ad a name, then choose the display ad shape: square, horizontal, or vertical

-You will be given an unique AdSense code that you will need to copy and paste to your blog and where you like the ad to show up
+- Lastly, you will be given a unique AdSense code to copy and paste to blog content where you want the ads to show up

-The ad module will automatically display advertisements on your webpages.
-AdSense controls what advertisement runs on your blog, however, you can select and filter the ad categories you would like your visitors to see.
+Both the auto and manual ad modules will automatically display advertisements on your webpages.
+AdSense controls what advertisements are run on your blog.
+However, you have the ability to select and filter the ad categories based on your audience and target niche.

-When your visitors click on an ad, you will receive a monetary payout.
+When visitors view or click on an ad, you will receive a monetary payout.
 It can range anywhere from a few pennies to a few dollars per number of views or per one click.
-The amount of money you get paid for depends on how many pageviews and unique visitors your webpages receive.
+The amount of money you get paid through the ads depends on how many pageviews and unique visitors your webpages receive.
 So ultimately, the more traffic your blog has, the more desirable your ad spaces are to advertisers.

 Don’t expect to hit the lottery with AdSense.
-Earnings are accumulated over time, and it all depends on how much quality traffic your website receives and which industry your blog is related to.
-You are likely to start with making a few cents a day or make nothing on some days, but don’t get discouraged.
-Most bloggers started this way.
-Just focus on growing your website traffic for the long run and the payout will scale.
+Earnings are accumulated over time, and it all depends on how much quality traffic your website receives as well as the category or industry your blog belongs to.
+You are likely to start with a few cents a day or make nothing on some days, but don’t get discouraged.
+Most bloggers began this way.
+Just focus on growing your website traffic for the long haul, and the payout will scale.

-To get more website traffic, start with making your blog content great.
+To get more website traffic, start with making your blog content useful, insightful, and thoughtful.
 Think about your own experience with web browsing.
-The worst thing is to click open a bunch of junk links that are just a waste of time.
-We want information that is useful and helpful in answering a question or solving a problem.
-Help yourself by helping others and you will see more money coming in as your website performance improves.
+The worst thing is to open a bunch of junk links or click-baits that end up a waste of time.
+Visitors want information that is perceptive and helpful in answering a question or solving a problem.
+Aim to produce insightful and unique blog content that improves user experience.

-Do not try to trick Google and click on your own ads is a no-no because it will be a disaster waiting to happen.
+Clicking on your own ads is a no-no because it will be a disaster waiting to happen.
 Don’t try to be smart and ask your friends and families to click on them either.
-It’s never worth it because Google will find out, and you can be blacklisted and banned by AdSense.
-It’s simply unethical and bad for business.
+It is never worth it because Google will find out, and you can be blacklisted and banned by AdSense.
+It’s simply unethical and a bad practice.
 We highly recommend that you read the entire AdSense Policies to avoid getting into trouble.

 Blog Income Source #2: Join Affiliate Programs

 Every blogger wants a piece of the affiliate marketing pie.
 There are too many enticing affiliate programs out there, and they promise lucrative payouts.
-The truth is, yes, you can make some serious money doing affiliate marketing for your blog.
-However, it takes more than a few words and a link to really make it work.
+The truth is, yes, you can make some serious money doing affiliate marketing on your blog.
+However, it takes more than typing up a few words with a link to generate healthy and consistent affiliate revenue.

 How Affiliate Marketing Works

-Many businesses are paying a commission to agents to promote their products or services.
-In the online marketing world, agents are usually publisher websites or blogs that promote these products or services to the public.
+Businesses are paying commissions to agents or influencers to promote their products or services.
+In the digital marketing world, agents are usually publisher websites or blogs that promote these products or services to the public.

-One of the biggest and most popular cross-industry company offering lucrative affiliate opportunities is Amazon.
-You can literally promote any product from e-books to electronics, to everyday products, and get paid for it.
-A second affiliate option is Commission Junction.
-They are a marketplace for advertisers and publishers.
+One of the biggest and most popular cross-industry companies offering lucrative affiliate opportunities is Amazon.
+You can promote any product from e-books, electronics, or everyday consumer goods and get paid for it.
+Another popular affiliate network is Commission Junction (CJ), a marketplace for advertisers and publishers.
 CJ hosts various affiliate programs for businesses, such as auto insurance, retailers, or travel agencies.

-When blogs join affiliate programs, they receive a dedicated affiliate link to track referrals with.
-When a customer clicks through on the affiliate link and completes a purchase through that affiliate link, the referring blog will receive compensation.
-Additionally, there are usually display ads with the affiliates promotion that can increase your chance of click-through when placed on your blog.
+Websites joining affiliate programs will receive a dedicated affiliate link to track referrals.
+When a customer clicks through on the affiliate link and completes a purchase, the referring website will receive compensation.
+Additionally, display ads are available to run on your website to push for the affiliate’s promotions, increasing chances of click-through when placed on your blog.

 Referrals are tracked by cookies.
-They are data files stored in a user’s web browser to recall specific browsing references and information about that visitor.
-Customer purchases should not be affected in any way when the transaction is done through a legitimate affiliate link.
-This means, there should not be any gimmicks, tricks, or unfair surcharges to the customers when companies are offering genuine, straightforward affiliate programs.
-Webmasters or bloggers should take responsibility to only make referrals for legitimate businesses.
+They are data files stored in a visitor’s web browser to recall specific browsing references and information about that visitor.
+Customer purchases should not be affected in any way when the transaction is done through a legitimate affiliate link, which means there should not be any gimmicks, tricks, or unfair surcharges to the customers.
+Bloggers should take the responsibility to evaluate their affiliate partners and only make referrals for legitimate, ethical businesses.

-Add Affiliates that Makes Sense for Your Audience
+3. Choose Affiliate Partners that Makes Sense for Your Target Audience

 Let’s say your blog is related to photography, and you want to promote Amazon products.
-A good affiliate product to advertise on your photography blog could range from the latest Canon DSLR cameras for specific use cases or recommend camera lenses to upgrade for an existing camera.
+A good affiliate product to advertise on your photography blog could range from the latest cameras for specific use cases or lenses to upgrade an existing camera.

-If your blog is in the automotive or car vertical, an affiliate to sign up and promote on your blog could be auto insurance such as brands like All State or State Farm.
-Additionally, you can promote automotive accessories such as leather cleaners, floor mats, or touch up paint to name a few.
+If your blog is in the automotive vertical, affiliate partners like auto insurance could make sense.
+Additionally, you can promote car accessories such as leather cleaners, floor mats, or car seat covers, to name a few.

-Over time, the list of affiliates to advertise on your blog will grow and increase your blog’s earning potential.
+Over time, the list of affiliate partners to advertise on your blog will grow, thus ramping up your blog’s earning potential.

 Follow Google Affiliate Program Guidelines for SEO

-While monetary incentives can be enticing, do not forget, you are making a blog for visitors, not for advertisers.
-If your blog is massively promoting affiliates with very little added value, watch out for Google penalties that will negatively affect your blog’s SEO and keyword rankings.
-So abide by the Google’s Affiliate Program Quality Guidelines careful.
+While monetary incentives can be enticing, don’t forget, you are creating content for visitors, not for advertisers.
+If your blog is filled with pages of spammy ads offering very little added value, watch out for Google penalties that can negatively affect your blog’s SEO and keyword rankings.
+So carefully abide by the Google’s Affiliate Program Quality Guidelines.

 Sponsorships are the golden opportunities every blogger dreams of.
-When your website is gaining momentum in its niche and people trust and love your content, you have the potential to get paid by companies to promote certain products and services on your blog.
+When your website is gaining momentum in its niche and people trust and love your content, you have the potential to get paid by companies to promote certain products and services.

 How Sponsorship Works